-CTE College Credit is free college credit that can be earned by completing at Career & Technical Education (CTE) program of study (usually a 3-year program).
-Most CTE programs of study are aligned with college courses, offering the opportunity to earn between 6 and 20 college credits.
+CTE College Credit is free college credit that can be earned by completing a Career & Technical Education (CTE) program of study (2 - or 3-year program).
+Most CTE programs of study are aligned with college courses, offering the opportunity to earn between 5 and 20 college credits.